minio/hperf/README.md

 The binary can act as both client and server.

 ### Client
 The client part of hperf is responsible for orchestrating the servers.
-It's only job is to send commands to the servers and receive incremental stats update.
+Its only job is to send commands to the servers and receive incremental stats updates.
 It can be executed from any machine that can talk to the servers.

 ### Servers
 Servers are the machines we are testing.
 To launch the hperf command in servers mode, simply use the `server` command: